 - Line a baking sheet with a baking mat or parchment paper.

-- In a large bowl, combine the flour, cornmeal, baking soda, salt, and pepper.
+- In a large bowl, combine the flour, cornmeal, baking powder, salt, and pepper.
 Stir with a whisk to combine.
 Add the butter.
-Using a pastry blender, cut in the butter until it resembles coarse crumbs.
+Using a pastry blender, cut in the butter until it resembles coarse crumbs.1 ¾ cup flour, ¼ cup yellow cornmeal, 1 tablespoon baking powder, 1 teaspoon salt, ¼ teaspoon black pepper, 5 tablespoons chilled unsalted butter, cut into small cubes

 - In a separate small bowl, combine the buttermilk, egg, and green onions.
 Whisk to combine.
 Add the buttermilk mixture and cheese to the flour mixture.
-Using a fork, stir ingredients together just until combined.
+Using a fork, stir ingredients together just until combined.¾ cup buttermilk, 1 egg, lightly beaten, ¼ cup sliced green onion, 1 cup shredded extra-sharp cheddar cheese

 - Transfer dough to a very lightly floured surface.
 Use your hands to fully incorporate all the ingredients being careful not to work the dough too much.
 Pat into 8-inch round disc.
 Slice into 8 wedges.
 Carefully transfer wedges to baking sheet.